-Big data is now part of the P5 syllabus:
+Big data is part of the Performance Management syllabus.

 There are many definitions of the term ‘big data’ but most suggest something like the following: